math0ne/powertools-color-picker-tray/README.md

 npm run build:win
 ```

-Creates a Windows installer in the `dist` folder.
+Creates a portable Windows exe (`PowerToysColorPickerTray.exe`) in the `dist` folder - no installation required!

 ### Project Structure